 Sussex County sent all nine batters to the plate in the top of the eighth inning, and scored four times on four hits while capitalizing on an error to pull away.
 Oraj Anu doubled to start the inning and scored the go ahead run on Willie Escala’s single to right.
 Edwin Mateo reached on a bunt base hit and Will Zimmerman walked to load the bases.
 Gavin Stupienski reached on Watkins’s error at second which allowed two runs to score.
 Juan Santana drove in the final run of the game on a RBI base hit on the left side of the infield.

 Baez took the hard luck loss after allowing three runs on five hits while striking out six batters through 7.1 innings of work.
 Moclair picked up the win after surrendering just the unearned run on four hits with eight strikeouts in seven innings.

 Watkins was the only Crusher to hit safely multiple times, going 2-for-4 on the night.
 Tromp walked in his final plate appearance and has now reached safely in 13 straight games, while Harris went 1-for-3 and has hits in each of his last five games.

-The Crushers will continue their three-game series with the Schaumburg Boomers on Wednesday afternoon.
-Right-hander Jordan Kraus (2-2, 3.27) will start for the Crushers, and the Boomers will go with right-hander Josh Heddinger (2-2, 4.59).
-The first pitch is scheduled for 12:05 PM.
+The Crushers will continue their series with the Miners at Mercy Health Stadium on Wednesday night.
+Right-hander Yasel Santana (0-1, 3.32) will get the start for the Crushers and the Miners will counter with lefty Alex Hart (2-1, 3.27).
+The first pitch is scheduled for 7:05 PM.